argoproj/argo-cd/docs/proposals/001-proposal-template.md

 This is where we get down to details of what the proposal is about.

 ### Implementation Details/Notes/Constraints [optional]

 What are the caveats to the implementation?
 What are some important details that didn't come across above.
 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.

+You may have a work-in-progress Pull Request to demonstrate the functioning of what you are proposing.

 ### Detailed examples